CLEAR-HPV: Interpretable concept discovery for human-papillomavirus-associated morphology in whole-slide histology: RESULTS

 \subsection{Cross-cohort generalization and robustness}

 CLEAR-HPV concepts transfer reliably across datasets that differ in anatomic sites, staining profiles, and class distributions.
 All cross-cohort experiments were conducted in a zero-shot setting: concept clusters, attention weights, and the concept-fraction classifier were trained exclusively on TCGA-HNSCC and were not adapted, recalibrated, or tuned using any slides from TCGA-CESC or CPTAC-HNSCC.
 This design ensures that evaluations on the external cohorts measure genuine generalization rather than domain-specific adjustment.
+These results should be interpreted in terms of signal preservation and interpretability, rather than improvement in predictive performance.